0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Is carrying a loaded firearm in a vehicle legal?**

 A person with a valid CPL may possess a loaded pistol in a vehicle.
 Otherwise placing or possessing a loaded pistol in any vehicle is illegal.
 See RCW [9.41.050](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.050) part (2).
-See RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (17) for the state defintion of *loaded*, but generally this means no ammuntion in the chamber, cylinder, or in a magazine inserted in the action.
+See RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (17) for the state definition of *loaded*, but generally this means no ammunition in the chamber, cylinder, or in a magazine inserted in the action.
 It does not include loaded magazines which are removed from the firearm.

 Long guns may not be loaded in a vehicle except for hunters granted a disability designation while hunting and otherwise in compliance with hunting regulations.
 See RCW [77.15.460](https://apps.leg.wa.gov/RCW/default.aspx?cite=77.15.460).
 Note that in this specific case loaded detachable clips or magazines may not be attached to the rifle or shotgun, either.

 **Does this apply to public transportation?**

 In my opinion, yes.
-State law doesn't contain an exemption for public transportation in the laws prohibiting placing or possesing a loaded firearm in any vehicle.
+State law doesn't contain an exemption for public transportation in the laws prohibiting placing or possessing a loaded firearm in any vehicle.
 See RCW [9.41.070](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.070) part (2).

 **Are there any exemptions?**